Cheesebaron/FoldingLayout/component/Details.md

 ## Usage

-To use it, add the component and in your layout simply wrap your layout with `cheesebaron.folding.FoldingLayout`.
+To use it, add the component and in your layout simply wrap your layouts with `cheesebaron.folding.FoldingLayout`.
 It supports one child, but that child can have as many nested children as you want.

 ```